silnrsi/fontdocs/documentation/source/design.md

 > BITSTREAM CHARTER is a registered trademark of Bitstream Inc.

 SIL International is the creator of the Charis SIL fonts, and is the owner of all proprietary rights therein.

+*Charis SIL* is a trademark of SIL International.